easy-chef/easy-chef.github.io/index.md

 <blockquote> The website is nice because it's simple to navigate and I like the concept of easy recipes for those who don't have good cooking utilities.
 A lot of people are staying home and bored, so they're getting into cooking and this is kind of nice because it's like FaceBook for beginning chefs. </blockquote>
 <footer>Palmer T. (ptanaka@hawaii.edu)</footer>

+<blockquote> I like the simple designs for adding and viewing recipes.
+I've seen similar apps that function similarly with sharing recipes, so I feel like this one would be especially useful for the local UH student community.
+It would be even better if there was function within an individual's account to save other users' recipes to refer back to later if they find ones they really like.
+It might also be even more helpful to be able to see recipes based on their difficulty or amount of ingredients because we all know how college students can be. (hmhn@hawaii.edu)</footer>

+<blockquote> The design looks super cool, very professional.
+I think it might be difficult for someone to get their account set up and see what different tools are availble just by looking at the home page.
+Maybe there should be something to make that process easier for people who aren’t familiar with website. (austindd@hawaii.edu)</footer>

 ## Development History and Milestones